Post-Adoption Support in Wales: What You're Entitled to and How to Access It

 Most adoption in Wales involves indirect post-adoption contact via a "letterbox" arrangement.
 This means written communication — letters, cards, photographs — exchanged between the child and their birth family, coordinated by the adoption agency so that no addresses are shared.

-The letterbox arrangement is set up as part of the placement plan and is typically reviewed at each annual review of the Adoption Support Plan.
+The letterbox arrangement is set up as part of the placement plan and may be reviewed as appropriate.
 It may specify:

 - Frequency (often once or twice yearly)